 In our Eco Club planting sessions, we bring quality seeds, soil from gardeners, and many collected plant pots – just ask around or check the cemetery service station, people often leave empty pots there.
 Gardeners and second-hand markets can be great budget-friendly sources too.

-We’ve put together a packing list for a planting activity – you’ll find it below.
-We’ve also shared our experiences with digital tools that we’ve combined with a planting session in the Eco Club.
+We’ve put together a packing list for a planting activity.
+You’ll find it below.
+We also share our tree planting experiences.
+And our experiences with digital tools that we’ve combined with a planting session in the Eco Club.
 But let’s start with some impressions and insights from our own planting sessions.

 If you have a larger group (10+ people), participants naturally form teams.
 Some will take care of the soil station, others handle the seeds or the plant markers.